 Contractor agrees that collection of member demographic data to measure and address health disparities is important for providing high-quality, equitable, and affordable care.
 Contractor will make good faith efforts to collect member demographic data through collaborative efforts and strategic decisions for its other products and lines of business.
 While Contractor builds its small group business, requirements included in Article 1.01 will not be applied to the CCSB line of business.
+Member demographic data of interest includes:

-1.01.1 Expanded Demographic Data Collection
+1.01.2 Expanded Demographic Data Collection